katjam/tech-exeter-try-elm/PITCHME.md

 # This talk will not

 - Teach you functional programming concepts
-- Make excuses or justifications about the size of the Elm community vs React or Vue community
+- Compare Elm vs React, Vue and Angular
 - Discuss the newly released Elm 19 (Big yay! to Evan)

+Note:
+- Loads of people can do that much better than I can - and one of the awesome things about elm is that you can forget that it's functional.
+Do first - understand later.
+- I won't make excuses or justifications about the size of the Elm community
+- If you are interested in any of those, come and see me later - I can point you towards some resources.

 +++